Duagh

 Duagh is a dormitory village for Listowel and Abbeyfeale and a local service centre for the rural hinterland.
-There is one shop, three public houses, two housing estates, a hardware store and petrol station/shop which are located on the village’s only street at the centre of the village.
-Social facilities include a church and heritage/community hall and a Gaelic Athletic Association Club located at the centre of the village.
+There is one shop, three public houses, two housing estates, a hardware store and petrol station/shop which are located on the village's only street at the centre of the village.
+Social facilities include a church and heritage/community hall and a Gaelic Athletic Association club located at the centre of the village.
 The local primary school is also located in the village centre.

 Population

-The population of the Duagh Electoral Division increased during the intercensal period 1996-2002.
+The population of the Duagh Electoral Division increased during the intercensal period 1996–2002.
 In 2002 the population was recorded as 469 persons (CSO).
 This equates to an increase of 4.5%.
 Preliminary figures for the 2006 census show this increase slowing to 3%.

 In 1837 the village had a population of 210.
 As of the 2016 census, the village had 222 inhabitants.

 Education

-Duagh National School is a mixed school with 175 pupils.
-The original school was built in 1876.
+St. Bridgid's National School opened in Duagh in 1971, to take the place of five smaller schools in the parish which were closed.
+The five schools closed were Duagh, Islandanny, Derrindaffe, Dromlegach and Knockalougha.

+Transport

+Bus Éireann route 13, which operates between Limerick and Tralee several times a day, stops at Duagh.
+There is also a Local Link bus service on Fridays.